Your next vacation could be as close as your own backyard!

 Take advantage of museum and zoo memberships: Did you know that if you are a member of a science center, museum or zoo you can often get free or reduced admission at similar organizations in other cities?
 Take that into consideration when planning your travel and you could get more value out of your vacation budget.
 The Children’s Museum of South Dakota offers an Association of Children’s Museums (ACM) membership.
 Look for participating ACM children’s museums at findachildrensmuseum.org.

 Consider South Dakota for your next vacation

-Traveling is a great way to learn, to grow, and to see the world in a whole new way.
+Traveling is a great way to learn, grow, and see the world in a whole new way.
 If you are inspired to start planning your next vacation, we encourage you to check out the many great places to visit in Brookings and in South Dakota and make sure the Children’s Museum of South Dakota is on your list.